hackclub/jams/jams/singles/web-ai-comic/en-US.md

 1. Let's get the images and text you uploaded onto your site!
 3. Click into `index.html` on the file pane
 4. On line 12, replace "Comic Title Goes Here" with the title of your comic.
-5. Replace "<source>" with the filename of your first image.
+5. Replace `<source>` with the filename of your first image.
 6. Next, replace "description goes here" with the ChatGPT generated text for the first section.
-7. Scroll down, and do the same with "<source 2>" and "description 2 goes here"
+7. Scroll down, and do the same with `<source 2>` and "description 2 goes here"
-8. Repeat the process by replacing "<source x>" and "description x goes here" until you finish the last one (8).
+8. Repeat the process by replacing `<source x>` and "description x goes here" until you finish the last one (8).

 For example, since the filename of my first image is called `img1.png` and filename of my second image is `img2.jpeg`, my `index.html` file looks like: